What are the other Names for this Condition? (Also known as/Synonyms)

 Prevention of Dementia is related to the causative agent and other underlying ailments.
 Some cause factors are permanent, while others are alterable.
 Dementia caused by the latter (alterable factors) may be prevented.
 Nevertheless, in almost all cases of the disorder with irreversible factors, progression of the condition can be delayed or controlled, to some extent.

-- Dementia linked to age and other comorbidities (presence of many other diseases/disorders), genetic factors (inherited conditions, like Down syndrome), may not be preventable
+- Dementia linked to age and other comorbidities (presence of other diseases/disorders), genetic factors (inherited conditions such as Down syndrome), may not be preventable

 - Factors associated with diet, lifestyle, and health in general; like alcoholism, smoking, obesity, cholesterol levels, stress, nutritional deficiencies, hormonal problems, use of certain medications, diabetes, etc., may be regulated and/or controlled